The secret to storing your leaves

 Depending on the the quality of your fridge and accidental neglect you might have to repeat these steps on Thursday.

-I eat about 6 bunches of watercress or rocket a week plus herbs, I have three of these bags going on at once.
+I eat about 5 bunches of watercress or rocket a week plus herbs and 3 gem lettuces, I have three or four of these bags going on at once.
 This method works.

 Fresh greens are so incredibly good for you,